TABLE OF CONTENTS

 Accept all Payment Types

 Most (if not all) of your payments will be made through an online gateway.
-Due to that you need to be equipped with the ability to accept all types of card payments: credit, debit, and/or ACH should be looked into.
+Because of this, you’ll need the ability to accept all types of card payments: credit, debit, and/or ACH should be looked into.
 Although there may be customers that pay with debit or ACH, you will find the majority will want to use their credit cards.
 To do this, you will need to secure a merchant account that supports your industry type.
 This is where you will want to do your research.
-The problem in opening a merchant account is that traditional banks consider network security in tech support and IT to be high risk.
+The problem in opening a merchant account is that traditional banks consider network security in tech support and IT high risk.
 This leads to merchants having a harder time securing online credit card processing.
 Additionally, you’ll need to consider whether you will need to support B2B payment processing.

 IT and Tech Support Payment Gateway